 My faith has also given me friends I can trust.
 I know they would never let me down, and I can rely on them for help in all circumstances.
 My faith led me to a career in teaching instead of the one my father picked out for me, which primarily involved making money.
 My teaching experience was rewarding and full of joy.
 My faith took me into a ministry that makes my life pregnant with purpose and full of value.

 My faith causes me not to fear death.
 My faith is in Jesus Christ and His word, not in humans.
 I have received hatred and abuse from people who claimed to be Christians, but my faith in Christ has sustained me.
 I have not listened to the humans who have their own set of problems and refuse to follow the love and compassion that Jesus taught.

-Everyone has faith, but in what?
+Everyone has faith in something, but in what?
 I want to share my faith with others because I want the world to be saturated with a belief based on love, service, and peace.
 God has given us all kinds of evidence for faith in Him.
 Life teaches us that not having faith in God and His Word brings misery and frustration.
 When Thomas had a faith problem, Jesus gave him evidence (John 20:24-29).
 Today we have more evidence than ever to believe and live by faith in God.

 Like many other religions, there is a movement toward Atheism as a business enterprise.
 The magazine known as Skeptical Inquirer is a four-color, flashy periodical that devotes a large percentage of its material to attacking various Christian groups.
 There is no shortage of targets for this magazine.
 Between young earth groups, TV evangelists, and miracle-claiming churches, there is always something to which the magazine can apply destructive scientific research.
 Many of their articles and the research they point to are well done.